fragcolor-xyz/shards/docs/docs/reference/shards/lisp/misc.md

 ## throw

-Throws Error using input argument as error message.
+Throws Error using input argument as an error message.

 ```clojure linenums="1"
 (throw "This is an error..")